-The vertical experimental values come from the photoelectron spectroscopy (PES) measurements of Green et al.,^{45,62} who used UV and X-ray photons to ionize samples via the photoelectric effect and measure the kinetic energy (KE) of the ejected photon with a frequency ν .
-The binding energy (BE) is then determined by the equation $BE = h\nu - KE$, where h is Planck's constant.
+The vertical experimental values come from the photoelectron spectroscopy (PES) measurements of Green et al., who used UV and X-ray photons to ionize samples via the photoelectric effect and measure the kinetic energy (KE) of the ejected photon with a frequency $\nu$ .
+The binding energy (BE) is then determined by the equation $BE = h\nu - KE$ , where h is Planck's constant.
+Alternate experimental values are discussed in the SI.
+They are mostly similar to the results from Green et al. suggesting the older results are reliable.
+It should be acknowledged though that vertical excitations may not have well defined band shapes and true values can deviate from the maxima by a few kcal/mol.
+A potentially similar effect in photoaborption spectroscopy appears to be on average 2.54 ± 1.85 kcal/mol, which is in line with 2.31 kcal/mol uncertainties provided by Green et al.